BrandonKastningSeattle/GodsWrath_Productions/README.md

 “And his disciples asked him, saying, Why then say the scribes that Elias must first come?” - Matthew 17:10 (KJV)

+“And Jesus answered and said unto them, Elias truly shall first come, and restore all things.” - Matthew 17:11 (KJV)